dfki-ric-underactuated-lab/torque_limited_simple_pendulum/sw/python/trajectory_optimization/ddp/README.md

-# SwingUp the Simple Pendulum using direct Optimal Control based on the FDDP and BoxDDP algorithm:
+# SwingUp the Simple Pendulum using direct Optimal Control based on the FDDP algorithm:

 In this package, the single pendulum swing-up is performed using the direct optimal control based on the FDDP algorithm (N.Mansard, 2019).

-The script uses FDDP and BOXFddp which allows us to enforce the system's torque and velocity limits.
+The script uses FDDP, BOXFddp can also be used with the same weights.
-For online use on hardware, it is highly recommended to use BOXFddp to protect the system from possible high torque control.
+BOXFddp allows to enforce the system's torque limits.

 The urdf model is modified to fit a pinocchio model.